NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 3. Complete the Stack

-NVIDIA now offers:
+NVIDIA can now offer:

 - Training: H100, H200, Blackwell GPUs